 Resi-dance choreographers; Clara Kerr, Eileen McClory, Suzannah McCreight, Michael McEvoy, Vasiliki Stasinaki.

 We offer professional development opportunities for professionals including regular prodance classes, specialist intensives and mentoring.

 Our participation programmes include;

-Belfast Movement Choir coordinated by Sandy Cuthbert with dance artists Anna Treanor, Eileen McClory and Aisling McCormick.
+Belfast Movement Choir coordinated by Sandy Cuthbert with dance artists Aisling McCormick, Anna Treanor, Eileen McClory, Jane Mooney and Rosie Mullin.
 Belfast Movement Choir is funded by Paul Hamlyn Foundation.

 Move Fit is a physical and mental well-being programme for primary schools and is coordinated by Sandy Cuthbert and delivered by dance artists Sheena Kelly, Janie Doherty and Aisling McCormick.
 Move Fit is funded by Garfield Weston Foundation over three years and was supported in year one by Victoria Homes Trust with funding secured for year two from Halifax Foundation.